 Torres del Paine National Park is part of Chile's scenic 2,800 km (1,700 mi) "Route of Parks of Patagonia" that stretches from Puerto Montt in the north to Cape Horn in the south.

 Spanning 17 national parks, the Route of Parks of Patagonia encompasses one-third of Chile and protects over 11.8 million hectares (28 million acres).

 Chile's Route of Parks map - Thompson Conservation

-Together, Torres del Paine National Park and Bernardo O'Higgins National Park are included on the UNESCO Tentative List of Sites, for inclusion in the World Heritage List.
+Torres del Paine National Park and Bernardo O'Higgins National Park are included on the UNESCO Tentative List of Sites for inclusion in the World Heritage List.

 Torres del Paine National Park is part of the Sistema Nacional de Áreas Silvestres Protegidas del Estado de Chile (National System of Protected Forested Areas of Chile).
 In 2013, it measured approximately 181,414 ha (448,284 acres).
 It is one of the largest and most visited parks in Chile.
 The park averages around 250,000+ visitors a year, of which over 50% are foreign tourists.

 The park is one of the 11 protected areas of the Magallanes Region and Chilean Antarctica (with four national parks, three national reserves, and three national monuments).
-Together, the protected forested areas comprise over 50% of the land of the region (6,728,744 ha or 16,627,088 acres).
+The protected forested areas comprise over 50% of the region's land (6,728,744 ha or 16,627,088 acres).

 Torres del Paine Biosphere Reserve

-The Torres del Paine Biosphere Reserve lies between the Andes Mountains and the Patagonian Steppe in southern Chile continuing on to the Atlantic coast.
+The Torres del Paine Biosphere Reserve lies between the Andes Mountains and the Patagonian Steppe in southern Chile, continuing to the Atlantic coast.
 It is an area of great scenic beauty, with many ridges, crags, glaciers, waterfalls, rivers, lakes, and lagoons.

 The Grey, Tyndall, and Balmaceda glaciers are remains of a once much more extensive system.
 The tablelands and plains are part of the Patagonian-Fuegian steppe.
 The evergreen forests of Verano extend to the west as far as the foot of the Andes mountains, which wise up to a treeless alpine zone.